 The Chaikof family founded Usher 1F Collaborative because two of their three children, Rachel and Jessica, are affected by the disease.
 Saving their daughters’ vision is a race against time, with the window narrowing as more time passes without an effective treatment.
 Both girls were born profoundly deaf but were fortunate to receive cochlear implants as babies which, combined with several years of therapy, have allowed them to hear and speak well and succeed in mainstream schools.
-Rachel even became fluent in French, and Jessica is in college majoring in chemistry.
+Rachel even became fluent in French, and Jessica is in college studying sociology and chemistry.
 Both girls love to travel and see the world.
 At Rachel’s high school graduation, her parents, grandparents and Auditory-Verbal therapist watched and cheered as she won one of her school’s top academic awards, thinking of how the years of hard work had paid off.
 Then two months later and a few weeks before Rachel, a very gifted artist, was to begin art college, she received the devastating diagnosis of retinitis pigmentosa during a routine annual eye exam.
 The family knew immediately that meant Rachel and Jessica both have Usher Syndrome.
 Talking about the implication for her life of losing her vision, Rachel states, “If no effective treatment becomes available, I will no longer be able to travel, see our incredible world, and pursue my passion for photography.”

 Much of the research into a cure for retinitis pigmentosa is genotype specific.
 When Usher 1F Collaborative was founded in December 2013, there was minimal research for type 1F.
 Today, we have provided significant funding to four major research labs that specialize in Usher Syndrome research:

-- Edwin Stone, M.D., Ph.D., at the University of Iowa Wynn Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.
+- Edwin Stone, M.D., Ph.D., at the University of Iowa Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.

 - Monte Westerfield, Ph.D., at the University Of Oregon Institute Of Neuroscience, has developed a zebrafish model of the Usher 1F mutation and is using it to test drugs that hold the potential to halt or slow the progression of vision loss.